Consequences of Addiction: Top Ways Addiction Ruins Lives

 - The user has lost interest in hobbies or activities that once appealed to them.
 They also might have trouble executing formerly routine tasks, such as working or cooking.

-- They constantly ask others to lend them money, or they begin stealing to support their substance abuse.
+- They continuously ask others to lend them money, or they begin stealing to support their substance abuse.

 - In the case of prescription drug use, these individuals begin using medication that was prescribed for other people, and they may go to more than one doctor (known as “doctor shopping”) to obtain one or more desired prescriptions.

-Those who are suffering from drug addiction have a life expectancy of only 15 to 20 years after the onset of the addiction, if left untreated.
+Those suffering from drug addiction have a life expectancy of only 15 to 20 years after the habit’s onset if left untreated.
 Additionally, alcohol and other drugs play a role in more than 50 percent of all suicides in the U.S.

-Harmful substances release anywhere from 2 to 10 times the usual amount of dopamine in the brain.
+Harmful substances release anywhere from two to 10 times the usual amount of dopamine in the brain.
 Dopamine is associated with the “pleasure” or the “reward” system of the brain.
-High levels of dopamine affect the person’s mood, sleep, memory, ability to focus, vision and motor skills.
+High levels of dopamine affect a person’s mood, sleep, memory, focus, vision, and motor skills.